Working together to improve ethnic diversity

 We challenge our people at Ricoh to adopt Inclusive behaviours – Read our article ‘Inclusion: It’s time to act.

-June 2022 marks 50 years of Pride in the UK – Read our article ‘Taking Pride in Pride.
+June 2022 marked 50 years of Pride in the UK – Read our article ‘Taking Pride in Pride.

 Rowan Jeffreys-Hoar